nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

         print("bow down to me") # Make sure to copy the indent!
     ```

-1. You should have seen the text "bow down to me" printed in your terminal.
+1. You should have seen the text "bow down to me" printed on your terminal.

     ```python
     >>> print("bow down to me")